100 things you didn't know about New York

 Typhoid fever, a disease caused by salmonella bacteria, surged in New York during the early 1900s.
 William Hallock Park was then the director of the New York City Department of Health, which linked this outbreak to Mary Mallon, who became known as “Typhoid Mary.”
 A cook to several New York families, Mary allegedly caused three deaths and 53 people to fall ill.
 She was forcibly quarantined twice before her death in 1938.
 Park established a research fund at The Trust focusing on bacteriology and virology in 1976.

-Photo: Mary Mallon in a US illustration, c.1900.
+Photo: Mary Mallon in a U.S. illustration, c.1900.
 Photo courtesy of Wiki Commons.

 Strengthening Public Transportation: Riders Alliance